Woman dies from stage four cancer after DHB's systemic failures

 In late 2018, as Mrs A continued to experience significant bleeding, the healthcare providers’ approach remained inadequate.

-Dr E and a senior house officer performed a hysteroscopy and curettage on Mrs A, during which they identified the large polyp filling most of her womb cavity, resembling a fibroid and sent samples for testing.
+Dr E and a senior house officer performed a hysteroscopy and curettage on Mrs A, during which they identified the large polyp resembling a fibroid filling most of her womb cavity and sent samples for testing.

 On October 19, 2018, a consultant obstetrician and gynaecologist informed Mrs A that the tissue removed showed a benign polyp and a large fibroid polyp, suggesting that removing the smaller one might not alleviate her bleeding.